HaXer420/building-energy-performance-analytics/README.md

 waste and short-term consumption behaviour.

 It is inspired by building performance intelligence use cases such as energy monitoring, anomaly detection, operational reporting and ESG analytics.
-It does not use private Utopi data.

 ![Daily portfolio electricity trend](assets/daily_portfolio_energy.png)